smart-on-fhir/health-cards/docs/index.md

 * The [HL7 FHIR Validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator) can be used to validate the Health Card's FHIR bundle
 * The [Health Cards Validation SDK](https://github.com/microsoft/health-cards-validation-SDK) can be used to validate the various Health Card artifacts.

+Other resources that are helpful for learning about and implementing SMART Health Cards include:

+* The [code used to generate the examples](https://github.com/smart-on-fhir/health-cards/tree/main/generate-examples) present in the spec.
+* A [Jupyter Notebook walkthrough](https://github.com/dvci/health-cards-walkthrough/blob/main/SMART%20Health%20Cards.ipynb) which demonstrates creating, validating and decoding a SMART Health Card as a QR Code.

 # Potential Extensions

 ### Standardized presentation workflows